 |

-Riding ability: intermediate and above – able to canter in open spaces and also be prepared to ride on steep slopes and tricky terrain.
+This trip has been designed for good intermediate riders and above.
+You need to be able to canter in open spaces and also be prepared to ride on steep slopes and tricky terrain.
 Guests need to be riding fit – long days in the saddle with some tough riding.
-At various points guests may be leading their horses (but not normally over long distances).
-Please consult with us if you have any doubts.
+At various points, guests may be leading their horses (but not normally over long distances).

 Rider responsibility